APIYOJENNIFER/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. Add execute permission to  the owner, group, and others.
 No commas
 9. Set no permission to owner and group, but all permissions to others
 10. Set the mode of a file
+11. Add execute permission to all subdirectories
-13. Create a dirctory with permission
+13. Create a directory with permission
 14. Change the group owner